CosmicSeaFox/CosmicSeaFox/README.md

 #  About Me
 It starts with a curious thought, takes an unexpected turn, and somehow becomes something real and worth keeping.
-I just like seeing how far an idea can go once I decide to build it.
+I like seeing how far an idea can go once I decide to build it.
+Somewhere along the way, I usually learn something new and find out where it takes me.

 # Tech Stack